Systems Software Engineer

 I keep this list broad on purpose.
 Different domains forced me to learn different constraints: graphics made performance and APIs concrete, reverse engineering sharpened binary reasoning and tooling, and library work forced me to care about interface design, maintenance, and long-term clarity.

-Rendering APIs, runtime code, math-heavy infrastructure, and cross-platform graphics work.
+Rendering APIs, runtime code, math-heavy infrastructure, and cross-platform video game work.

 chipdx

-A remaster of Chip's Challenge with desktop, web, mobile, and editor workflows, built as a complete interactive game stack.
+A remaster of the classic video game Chip's Challenge with desktop, web, mobile, and editor workflows, built as a complete interactive game stack.

 shade